sherCon221b/Optical-Character-Recognition-Raspberry-Pi/README.md

 Note: _Implementation is done with the information above.
 Issues may occur in other versions._
 # Sofware Installation
+Given that the Raspberry Pi is freshly installed with an OS, do the following:
 ## Free up Space
-Given that the Raspberry OP is freshly installed with an OS, do the following:
 ### Expand File Sytem
     sudo raspi-config
 Go to _Advance Options_ and then select _A1_.